teknostatik/blog/_posts/2024-10-01-corne-build-guide.md

   - "keyboards"
 ---

-_A proper parts list and build guide for the Corne split mechanical keyboard that I use every day._

 The Corne is a 42-key split mechanical keyboard.

 The Corne I started with is the RTG model, ordered from [Mechboards](https://mechboards.co.uk/).
 I have also now built a few from scratch, using whatever the cheapest kit Mechboards sell is.
 These are what I use now, anywhere that I use a computer for any length of time.